bradgrantham/cinematic-volume/README.md

 (cd build ; make)
 ```

-* Run `volume`, providing the dimensions of the slices and the number of slices, and a `printf`-style string for the binary filenames:
+* Run `volume`, providing the dimensions of the slices and the number of slices, and a `printf`-style string for the binary filenames, then the slope and intercept.

 ```
-./build/volume 512 512 114 helpers/file_%03d.bin
+./build/volume 512 512 114 helpers/file_%03d.bin 1.0 -8192
 ```

 `volume` may take a while to start up; it's reading a lot of data and then calculating gradients for the volume data.